IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/linktypes.md

 : 204

 Description
-: PPP, as per RFC 1661 and RFC 1662 , preceded with a one-octet pseudo-header with a zero value meaning received by this host and a non-zero value meaning sent by this host; if the first 2 octets are 0xff and 0x03, it's PPP in HDLC-like framing, with the PPP header following those two octets, otherwise it's PPP without framing, and the packet begins with the PPP header.
+: PPP, preceded with a one-octet pseudo-header with a zero value meaning received by this host and a non-zero value meaning sent by this host; if the first 2 octets are 0xff and 0x03, it's PPP in HDLC-like framing, with the PPP header following those two octets, otherwise it's PPP without framing, and the packet begins with the PPP header.
 The data in the frame is not octet-stuffed or bit-stuffed

+Reference
+: {{?RFC1661}}/{{?RFC1662}}
 {: spacing="compact"}